ga-wdi-pvd/express-mongoose/readme.md

 First order of business: give our Express application index functionality (i.e., display all presidents stored in the database).

+#### Steps

 In `index.js`, let's make some changes to our variable definitions...
   1. Rename `db` to `mongoose`.
 We will be calling Mongoose methods on this variable - this makes more sense semantically!
   2. Define a `Candidate` model in the exact same way as in `seed.js`.

 Now let's move down to our index route...
   1. Use Mongoose to retrieve all Candidates from our database, and `.then`...
-  2. Render our existing index view, making sure to set `candidates` (the variable we will be accessign in the view) to the response of our Mongoose method.
+  2. Render our existing index view, making sure to set `candidates` (the variable we will be accessing in the view) to the response of our Mongoose method.

+#### Questions

+* Why does our `res.render` statement need to be wrapped in a callback?

 ![Index](/img/index.png)